aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 ## Task 1: Deploy the web app

-You'll create a Private Endpoint for an Azure web app and deploy a virtual machine to test the private connection.
+In this task, you'll create a Private Endpoint for an Azure Web App and deploy a virtual machine to test the private connection.
+You’ll use ARM templates to create the resources and a storage account for the web app deployment.

-Private Endpoints can be created for different kinds of Azure services, such as Azure SQL and Azure Storage.

 - An Azure Web App with a PremiumV2-tier or higher app service plan deployed in your Azure subscription.

 1. Find and open **parameters.json** from File explorer in **C:\AllFiles\AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions-prod\Allfiles\Exercises\M07** in Visual Studio, find `"value": "GEN-UNIQUE"`, replace it with a unique web app name **webapp<inject key="DeploymentID" enableCopy="false"/>** and save the file.